 ERCOT will provide the seed list of MTE HITEs to the OCWG for stakeholder review and input.
 This seed list will be provided in a format that facilitates clear discussion about individual items on the list.

 Stakeholders may propose MTEs to be added to or removed from the seed list.
 OCWG should attempt to reach a consensus decision about whether to add or remove each of these elements from the seed list.
-To facilitate this consensus, the proposer should provide justification as to why the element should be added to or removed from the list.
-For example, a stakeholder may propose to remove an element because the element will no longer result in congestion when outaged because a relevant transmission project has been completed.
-For another example, a stakeholder may propose to add an element to the list because there is a new generating unit that will cause the outage of the element to result in significant congestion that was not experienced for that outage in the past because the new unit was not injecting into the grid.
+To facilitate this consensus, the proposer should provide a detailed explanation of why the element should be added to or removed from the list.
+For example, a stakeholder may propose to remove an element because the element will no longer result in congestion when outaged because a relevant transmission project has been (or will be) completed prior to the timeframe for which the HITE list will be used.
+For another example, a stakeholder may propose to add an element to the list because there is a new generating unit has come online that will cause the outage of the element to result in significant congestion that was not experienced for that outage in the past because the new unit was not injecting into the grid.

 If OCWG consensus is achieved, the OCWG Chair will seek endorsement by ROS and WMS, and approval by TAC, of the resulting list.
-If OCWG cannot reach consensus on any of the proposed additional or subtractions, the Chair of OCWG will seek a decision on the list, and the inclusion of any non-consensus elements, from ROS and WMS.
+If OCWG cannot reach consensus on any of the proposed additions or subtractions, the Chair of OCWG will seek a decision on the list, and the inclusion of any non-consensus elements, from ROS and WMS.
 The chair of OCWG will then seek approval of the resulting HITE list, and a decision on any elements about whose inclusion ROS and WMS did not agree, from the TAC.

 Timing